Skip to main content

 What Are the Protocols for Female Hormone Balance?

-For women navigating the complex hormonal shifts of and menopause, optimization protocols are designed to restore the key hormones that decline during this transition ∞ estradiol, progesterone, and sometimes testosterone.
+For women navigating the complex hormonal shifts of perimenopause and menopause, optimization protocols are designed to restore the key hormones that decline during this transition ∞ estradiol, progesterone, and sometimes testosterone.

 The goal is to alleviate the immediate symptoms like vasomotor instability (hot flashes), sleep disturbances, and mood changes, while also providing long-term protection against the health risks associated with the loss of these hormones.
 The approach is highly individualized, based on a woman’s specific symptoms, lab results, and health history.